flipkart-incubator/Krystal/krystex/README.md

 (or just **resolver**)

-* A resolver in a node is a function that is responsible for computing (resolving) the inputs of a dependency of a node.
+* A resolver in a node is a function that is responsible for computing (resolving) the inputs of a dependency of the node.
 * One resolver can resolve the inputs of exactly one dependency.
-* One resolver can resolve one or more inputs of a dependency.
-A resolver can resolve a subset of the inputs of a dependency.
-In such a scenario, more than one resolver is needed to completely resolve that dependency.
+* One resolver can resolve one or more inputs of a dependency - this might be all the inputs of a dependency or a subset of those inputs.
+In case a resolver resolves only a subset of a dependency's inputs, more than one resolver is needed to completely resolve that dependency.
-* A node which has `N` dependencies, must have at least `N` resolvers - one for each dependency of the node (This happens when every resolver resolves all the inputs of its corresponding dependency).
+* A node which has `N` dependencies each with at least one input, must have at least `N` resolvers - one for each dependency of the node.
 * Every input of every dependency must be resolved by exactly one resolver.
 In other words, all the resolvers of a node must together resolve ALL the inputs of all the dependencies of the node.
-Any input of any dependency must not be left unresolved.
+Any input of any dependency must not be left unresolved - Krystex will wait indefinitely if this happens.
+It is the responsibility of the clients of krystex to perform necessary checks at development/build time to prevent this scenario from happening.

 ### Logic Decorator

+Logic decorators are a simple yet powerful way to extend Krystex.
+Krystex allows clients to define and plug-in decorators which wrap the main logic of nodes.
+In this wrapped logic, clients are free to add functionality to the framework.
+The decisions like which logic decorators should decorate which nodes, in which order and how a logic decorator instance is shared across hoe many nodes, etc. are completely left to clients, making this a very powerful feature.

+Example use-cases include:

+1. Implementing rate-limiters
+2. Adding logging
+3. Implementing metric collectors
+4. Wrapping blocking operations inside a thread-pool etc.

+* Logic decorators can be uniquer per node, or can be shared across nodes.
+* Logic decorators can be request-scoped or session-scoped (last for the application lifetime.)
+* Logic decorators, unlike node logics (like resolvers and main logics) can be stateful.

 <!--TODO-->